OutpostRyan/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 * Will not be used to send spam or bulk unsolicited messages;
 * Will not interfere with, disrupt, or attack any service or network;
 * Will not be used to create, distribute, or enable material that is, facilitates, or operates in conjunction with, malware, spyware, adware, or other malicious programs or code;
-* Will not involve reverse engineering, decompiling, disassembling, deciphering, or otherwise attempting to derive the source code for the Services or any related technology that is not open source; and
+* Will not involve reverse engineering, decompiling, disassembling, deciphering, or otherwise attempting to derive the source code for the Services or any related technology that is not open source;
-* Will not involve renting, leasing, loaning, selling, or reselling the Services or related data without our consent.
+* Will not involve renting, leasing, loaning, selling, or reselling the Services or related data without our consent;
-* Does not direct hate at individuals or groups based on
-* Will not involve pornography (Outpost does not have the financial/legal capacity at this time to handle the record-keeping requirements needed)
+* Will not involve pornography (Outpost does not have the financial/legal capacity at this time to handle the record-keeping requirements needed);
-* Won't be used to threaten violence against individuals or groups.
+* Won't be used to threaten violence against individuals or groups;
-* Won't be used to glorify violence
+* Won't be used to glorify violence;
-* Won't involve child sexual exploitation (if you try this, we'll do all we can to get you prosecuted)
+* Won't involve child sexual exploitation (if you try this, we'll do all we can to get you prosecuted);
-* Won't be used to threaten, harass, denigrate or encourage violatence against people on the basis of ethnicity, gender, gender identity, age, disability, disease, race, caste or national origin.
+* Won't be used to threaten, harass, denigrate or encourage violence against people on the basis of ethnicity, gender, gender identity, age, disability, disease, race, caste or national origin;
-* Won't be used to promote or encourage suicide or self-harm, inluding bulimia and anorexia
+* Won't be used to promote or encourage suicide or self-harm, inluding bulimia and anorexia; and
-* Won't be used to post gory media that lack news value - and won't put those in header images when they do have news value
+* Won't be used to post gory media that lack news value - and won't put those in header images when they do have news value.

-### b.* General conduct policy:
+### b.* General Conduct Policy:
 The rules above are intended to give sites a good sense of what's appropriate on Outpost-powered sites, and what is not.
 They are not rules to be gamed.
 Outpost also has a general conduct rule: if your site engages in unjust or unreasonable conduct - even if it does not violate one of the above rules, Outpost reserves the right to terminate our service.
 Outpost is the sole arbiter of what violates this standard or the rules above.

-### c.

-STOPPED HERE - ADD stuff on patent trolls, data portability

-## 8. Data Portablity
+## 8. More Content Stuff
-### a.
-Your data is yours
+**Data Portability**
 [Oupost.pub](https://outpost.pubh/) enables you to build a membership-driven media site.
 Your content and posts are yours, and we make it easy to export that in a format easily imported into other publishing tools.
 Your email list is yours, and if you want, we'll export that in an easy-to-use format.
 Your relationship to  subscribers that sign-up to support your site are also yours, and you can take that information and relationship with you.
 We'll also help transfer over your site analytics and if you like and to the extent possible, supporting services such as comments and content recommendations.
 Data analysis done by Outpost on your sites behalf may not be exportable.

 **License.** By uploading or sharing Content, you grant us a worldwide, royalty-free, transferable, sub-licensable, and non-exclusive license to use, reproduce, modify, distribute, adapt, publicly display, and publish the Content solely for the purpose of providing and improving our products and Services and promoting your website.
 This license also allows us to make publicly-posted and published-notification Content available to select third parties (to Google News as a news feed or to Mailgun to send emails to your subscribers, for example) so that these third parties can analyze and distribute (but not publicly display) the Content through their services or to provide services.